 A significant feature of living in Selwyn - guaranteed accommodation on a single site for the three or four years of the course - is that you only pay rent for the time that you are in residence (usually around 7 to 8 months).
 Room rents include all utilities and maintenance charges.
-Living costs are therefore strikingly low when compared to marked rates or even those expected at other universities.
+Living costs are therefore strikingly low when compared to market rates or even those expected at other universities.

 In addition to the various types of financial support available to our students through government and Cambridge-wide schemes (student loans, Cambridge bursaries and so on), Selwyn has a large number of grants to help our students including, at last count: travel grants (six types); course-related grants (seven types); music-related awards (three types); a chapel fund; sports grants; a range of grants for summer vacation projects; and several other miscellaneous grants.